Reduce. Reuse. Recycle as a Last Resort.

 Each day we make choices that impact the earth: the transportation we choose, how we manage energy around our home, where we put our empty soda cans.
 We also affect the environment every time we take out our wallets to make a purchase.

-Responsible consuming is the practice of buying earth-friendly, responsibly produced goods and services, and avoiding those that aren’t.
+Responsible consuming is the practice of buying environmentally friendly and socially just goods and services, and avoiding those that aren’t.

 Reducing your own carbon footprint is a good enough reason to spend wisely.
 But advocates of responsible consuming point to an even greater benefit: influencing manufacturers, distributors and shop owners to deliver safer, better products.